Combodo/itop-data-collector-base/CONTRIBUTING.md

 * 🌐 translation / i18n / l10n

 If you want to implement a **new feature**, please [create a corresponding ticket](https://sourceforge.net/p/itop/tickets/new/) for review.
 If you ever want to begin implementation, do so in a fork, and add a link to the corresponding commits in the ticket.
+Try to address most of the module's users needs !

 For all **security related subjects**, please see our [security policy](SECURITY.md).